FANJIYU0825/Paper_Reading_Report/README.md

 2. Aspect & Opinion Extraction use the two layer
 3. First layer only extract single Aspect or Opinion
 4. Second layer extract the pair of Aspect & Opinion
+5. So here we will get fourth model
-5. Loss is the cross Entropy
+6. Loss is the cross Entropy & We also calculate correlation with each other model output
-6. Self-augmentate the train data that predict reslut is correct data
+7. Self-train: Use the train data that is predict correct (in four model)